Support for Grant Writing

 When you are scheduling your appointment, please set clear intentions.
 Provide a few sentences that answer these questions: “How can we make the most out of this session?” and “What am I writing about (or what do I want to write about)?”
 If possible, note any relevant proposal information, such as the funder's name (if applicable), focus area(s), and deadlines.

 Questions?
-Email Dana.
+Email Dana

 Resources